 Surge incurred transaction costs of \$3.9 million on the acquisition which were expensed through the consolidated statement of loss.

 The transaction was accounted for as a business combination.

-The purchase price, based on management's estimates of fair values and subject to change, is as follows:
+The purchase price, based on management's estimates of fair values is as follows: